SoftwareAG/c8y-python-source-transformer-microservice/README.md

 * `resources/events.py`: Is called when the events endpoint is calles on the service microservices and hand the payload over to 'API/events.py'.
 * `resources/measurements.py`: Is called when the measurements endpoint is calles on the service microservices and hand the payload over to 'API/measurements.py'.

-Currently the sheduled request for statistics is set to be 900s which equals 15 minutes.
-Debug Level is set to be INFO.
-Feel free to adjust the resolution but keep in mind that a device is created for every subtenant as well as a certain device class is associated with that.
+Debug Level is set to be INFO and can be changed in `main.py`.

 # Installation from scratch